-Listed below are clubs sponsored by the Education and Kinesiology Division.
+Clubs listed below are sponsored by the Division of Teacher Education.
 Getting involved brings a richness to your college experience, so get involved and have fun!

 Kappa Delta Pi, an International Honor Society in Education, was founded March 8, 1911 at the University of Illinois.
 The Chi Kappa Chapter of Lewis-Clark State College was installed in 1996 and was the first Idaho chapter; it became the last chapter necessary to complete membership in all fifty states.
 The Chi Kappa Chapter promotes better teaching and learning through identification and recognition of both outstanding teacher candidates and practicing educators.
 Teacher candidates must possess a grade point average of no less than 3.5 and be nominated on the basis of demonstrated potential to become strong leaders in Education.
 Practicing educators are nominated by a committee of their peers as individuals who have demonstrated high scademic ideals and made significant contributions to the education profession.
 The chapter sponsors several annual social and professional activities, and members have the opportunity to represent the chapter at the biennial national conference.

-For more imformation, contact the Chi Kappa Chapter advisor, Dr. Ken Wareham, at [email protected].
+For more information, contact the Chi Kappa Chapter advisor, Dr. Ken Wareham, at [email protected].

 The Idaho Council for Exception Children (CEC), LCSC Student Chapter welcomes new members seeking a special education minor or a gifted and talented endorsement.
 The student chapter actively participates in professional development activities that align to the state unit and shares the following mission statement: "To improve educational outcomes for individuals with exceptionalities."
 CEC, a non-profit association, accomplishes its mission which is carried out in support of special education professionals and others working on behalf of individuals with exceptionalities, by advocating for appropriate governmental practices, by setting professional standards, by providing continuing professional development, by advocating for newly and historically underserved individuals with exceptionalities, and by helping professionals achieve the conditions and resources necessary for effective professional practice.